 Thankfully I was right, every day afterwards continued with the same trend, only a couple of hairs would come out when brushing.
 I was back to normal after 5 months of it falling out!

 How long does it take to recover from Telogen Effluvium?

 Where I Am Now In My Telogen Effluvium Recovery

 It’s now been 2 years since my hair started falling out and as you can see by the timeline it has stopped and is growing back.
 I felt the lowest between March – June 2019 as that’s when I was self conscious of how thin my hair looked.
 As bad as it sounds, I did even photoshop a few of my photos to fill in how much ‘white scalp’ I could see.
 It’s not something I’ve ever really felt the need to do in the past but in this situation it felt like a ‘harmless’ edit.

 It was only when it was growing back that I could really tell just how much I had actually lost.
 It was a weird feeling because the short bits growing back would often blow in the wind and almost felt like I was being blown off balance…they were in big enough chunks that I could actually feel those areas being ‘pushed around’!

 Other than the chunks that’d often stick out, I started to feel ‘normal’ again around the 7 month mark, purely because my head was back to ‘hair colour’ again, it no longer looked white and thin.
 Even with the regrowth sticking up at weird angles, for the most part I could hide them or clip the worst of it out the way until it was long enough to start properly blending in!

-Experiencing female hair loss?
+Experiencing Telogen Effluvium?
 Pin it for later

 Disclosure: Please note some of the links in this post are affiliate links, which means I will receive a small commission if you make a purchase after clicking and it comes at no extra cost to you!
 As always, opinions are my own.